Apple Apologizes For iPhone Slowdown Drama, Will Offer $29 Battery Replacements - Slashdot

 Also IIRC they implemented a low power mode years ago that would lower the processor speed at 10% and below but nothing directly related to the battery capacity.

-Could have avoided this mess (Score:2)
+Could have avoided this mess (Score:3)

 by including in iOS the ability to see health information of battery like you can on MacBooks.
 Show the Cycle Count and Condition and other pertinent info so users have a better idea of when the battery is bad and needs replacing.